playnano/nano_tips/README.md

 'opt-out' - Disables your account and donates your remaining nano to the tipbot.
 'opt-in' - Reenables your account.
 Your nano may or may not still be available.
 ```
+## Broccolish! 🥦
+Nano Tips is broccolish!
+You can use 🥦 on your tips to send 0.133 XNO.

+    !ntips 🥦
+You can also specify different amounts to send more 🥦!

+    !ntips 5🥦
+    -or-
+    !ntips 🥦🥦🥦🥦🥦
-### Activate the TipBot on Your Subreddit
+# Activate the TipBot on Your Subreddit
 If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
 For example, for me to activate tipping on my /r/nano_tips subreddit, I send a PM to the bot saying:

 `subreddit nano_tips activate`

-This will allow the bot to look for !ntip commands and respond to posts.
+This will allow the bot to look for !ntips commands and respond to posts.
 -or- If I don't want the bot to respond, but still want tips:

 `subreddit nano_tips activate silent`